 A collection of questions frequently asked to the National Insurance Court

-No. The National Insurance Court is an appeallate body making decisions on individuals' rights to social security benefits and pensions.
-Although the National Insurance Court not an ordinary Court, it is independent and cannot be subjected to instructions from any other public authority.
+No. The National Insurance Court is an appeallate body making decisions on individual's rights to social security benefits and pensions.
+Although the National Insurance Court is not an ordinary court, it is independent and cannot be subjected to instructions from any other public authority.

 It is free to appeal a case to the National Insurance Court.